tarwn/lessthandot-hugo/blogs/content/posts/2008-08-11-iso-11179-naming-conventions.md

   - sql server

 ---
-Straight from the man himself comes this statement posted in the [microsoft.public.sqlserver.programming forum][1]: “_You need to read ISO-11179 so you use proper data element names.
+Straight from the man himself comes this statement posted in the [microsoft.public.sqlserver.programming forum][1]: "_You need to read ISO-11179 so you use proper data element names.
 You

-actually had “tbl-“on the table names!
-Sometimes “id” id a
+actually had "tbl-"on the table names!
+Sometimes "id" id a

-prefix and sometimes it is a postfix._”
+prefix and sometimes it is a postfix._"

 Of course you know who I am talking about?
 No?
 Joe Celko of course.
 So what is ISO-11179?